 - Bristol-Myers Squibb’s research sites voluntarily seek and secure review and accreditation by an independent organization called the Association for the Assessment and Accreditation of Laboratory Care International (AAALAC), a private, nonprofit organization that promotes humane treatment of animals in science and is internationally recognized as the gold standard for research programs.

-- The company’s Animal Care and Use Committees review, approve and monitor all animal use, and perform monitoring audits, as well as semiannual facility animal care and use inspections and program reviews, to ensure the animals are healthy and cared for appropriately.
+- The Company’s Animal Care and Use Committees / Animal Ethics Committees review, approve and monitor all animal use, and perform monitoring audits, as well as semiannual facility animal care and use inspections and program reviews, to ensure the animals are healthy and cared for appropriately.

-- Contractors who carry out research for Bristol-Myers Squibb are also expected to apply the same care and ethical standards, and accreditation requirements.
-We conduct an Animal Welfare Risk Assessment of contractors and regular inspections to ensure this is the case.
+- Contractors who carry out research for Bristol-Myers Squibb are also expected to apply the same care and ethical standards and accreditation requirements.
+We conduct an Animal Welfare Risk Assessment of contractors and regular inspections to ensure compliance with these standards.